1889-1964::The W. A. Jameson Coffee Company

 Back row: Carron Jameson, Bertha (Powell), Robert J. Jameson, Mary (McRae) and William Alexander

-Jameson referred to his children as his clan.
-With five boys and four girls, he often sacrificed travelling for business for more time spent at home.
-In 1901, however, when his oldest son, William Alexander, had completely taken over the store's operations, he resumed his travels to far-off lands.
-The young Jameson generation ushered in the new century, managing the store and rising among successful local businesses.
-While Jameson's second oldest son was busy developing a successful automobile business, his other four sons were becoming wholly immersed in the success of William Alexander's new store, the W.A.
+Jameson often referred to his children as his clan, for whom he sacrificed his business travels to spend more time at home.
+In 1901, however, when his oldest son, William Alexander, took complete control of the store's operations, he resumed his travels to far-off lands.
+The young Jameson generation ushered in the new century, managing the store and rising prominently among local businessmen.
+While Jameson's second-oldest son was busy developing a successful automobile business, his other four sons were becoming wholly immersed in the success of William Alexander's new store, the W.A.
 Jameson Coffee Company.

 "1905::The Ames Holden Block on the Corner of Broughton and Langley Streets"